GoldenCar/dash-reactnative/README.md

 4. Open another terminal window
 5. run `mkdir $GEM_HOME`
 6. Run `fastlane certificates` from the project root
-7. If there are auth problems with github running this, run `git config --global --add url."git@github.com:".insteadOf "https://github.com/"
+7. If there are auth problems with github running this, run `git config --global --add url."git@github.com:".insteadOf "https://github.com/"` and try again - more info at https://jacopretorius.net/2018/05/git-error-could-not-read-username.html
-` and try again - more info at https://jacopretorius.net/2018/05/git-error-could-not-read-username.html
+8. Contact the team for the password